Derek Holmes (ice hockey): Hockey Canada

-Holmes attended tryouts for Team Canada at the 1980 Winter Olympics in the summer of 1978, working with Father Bauer and Georges Larivière to build a team.
-Holmes' plan for the national program was to make a junior team for the World Juniors, and a senior team for other tournaments.
-He assessed played on self-discipline, and characters, looked for more innovative coaching techniques.
-He selected 65 players from those available at the junior, senior, and college levels, and those playing in Europe as amateurs, for further evaluation.
-He also considered asking NHL and WHA teams to assign draft picks to Team Canada, rather than being signed to minor league contracts.
-The team played exhibition games versus NHL and WHA teams, and international tournaments including the Izvestia Cup.
+Attending Canadian tryouts for the 1980 Winter Olympics, Holmes worked with Father Bauer and Georges Larivière to build a team during 1978.
+Holmes's plan for the national program was a separate team for the World Juniors, and a senior team for other tournaments.
+He assessed players on self-discipline and character, looked for innovative coaching, and selected 65 players for further evaluation.
+He considered asking NHL and WHA teams to assign their draft picks to Canada, rather than to minor league contracts.
+The national team played exhibition games versus NHL and WHA teams, and at international tournaments including the Izvestia Cup.
 Canada finished sixth-place in ice hockey at the 1980 Winter Olympics.

-In January 1980, Lou Lefaive became president of Hockey Canada, which lessened administrative duties from Holmes who then focused on technical director duties.
-Holmes resigned his position on March 31, 1980, without giving a reason.
-Author William Houston speculated that Holmes had grown tired of working with Alan Eagleson.
-Holmes said later in an interview, that Eagleson never felt his actions were wrong, that he could do anything he wanted regardless of the opinions of others, and took credit where it wasn't due.
+When Lou Lefaive became president of Hockey Canada in 1980, it lessened administrative duties on Holmes, although he resigned on March 31, 1980, without giving a reason.
+William Houston speculated that Holmes had grown tired of working with Alan Eagleson.
+Holmes said later in an interview, that Eagleson never felt his actions were wrong, that he could do anything he wanted regardless of the opinions of others, and took credit where it was not due.
 Holmes was at the Hotel International Prague during the 1972 World Ice Hockey Championships, and said that Eagleson did not take part in the 1972 Summit Series negotiations, and was actually told to mind his own business.

 Player agent

-Holmes became an international ice hockey player agent after leaving Hockey Canada, and by May 1980 he had helped over 40 players sign contracts in Europe since the merger of the World Hockey Association and the National Hockey League in 1979.
-Holmes expected the number of Canadians playing in Europe would continue to increase, until teams reached the league regulations which limit the number of imports to two players per team.
-Holmes used his worldwide connections to find a contract for Garry Monahan with contract in Japan, and negotiated a tentative deal for Denis Potvin to play in Europe.
+Six years after leaving Hockey Canada and working in the private sector, Holmes became a full-time international hockey player agent until 2018, helping players move from Canada to Europe and vice versa.
+Following the NHL–WHA merger, he facilitated increased player movement to Europe, and expected the trend to continue until teams reached the limit of import players per team.
+He found a contract for Garry Monahan in Japan, and negotiated a deal for Denis Potvin to play in Europe.
+Other notable clients included Bruce Cassidy, Fran Huck, Dale McCourt, Rick Middleton, Morris Mott, Danny O'Shea, and Kevin O'Shea.
+Cassidy described Holmes saying, "he became like an adopted father to me, offering much more than simple hockey advice".

-Other notable clients of Holmes have included Fran Huck, Dale McCourt, Rick Middleton, Morris Mott, Danny O'Shea, and Kevin O'Shea.
-Holmes was contacted by the planned Global Hockey League in 1990 to be an associated player agent, but he declined stating that it was poorly planned, and he would not represent Canadians in the league.
+When contacted by the Global Hockey League in 1990 to be a player agent, Holmes declined, stating that the league was poorly planned and he would not represent players.

+Personal life and death

+Holmes was married to Louise Cornu for more than 55 years, and was a member of the Ottawa Hunt and Golf Club.
+He died on November 24, 2025, at age 86.